A classification result for eternal mean convex flows of finite total curvature type

-With the paragraph above in hand and that $\partial H_{-\infty}$ is the Hausdorff limit of $M_t$ we next show that the/a limit measure $\nu$ as described above must in fact equal $\partial H_{-\infty}$ up measure zero inspired by the proof of corollary 5.3 of \cite{Sun}.
+We next show that the support $N$ of the/a limit measure $\nu$ as described above must in fact equal $\partial H_{-\infty}$ up measure zero inspired by the proof of corollary 5.3 of \cite{Sun}.
 Supposing this is not the case, then of course if we further pass to the subsequence $M_{t + s_\ell}$ defined above the limit of sequence will also not have support equal to $\partial H_{-\infty}$ (indeed, the limit measure is still $\nu$), so it suffices to consider this sequence to gain a contradiction.
 Working towards a contradiction, suppose then $p \in \partial H_{-\infty}$ is not in the support $N$ of $\nu$.
 Then there is a $B(p,r)$ for which $N$ has measure zero in $B(p,r)$.
 Because $\partial H_{-\infty}$ is the Hausdorff limit of $M_t$ and the convergence is full for $t$ sufficiently large $M_t \cap B(p,r/2)$ is nonempty.
 Considering all this within a large fixed ball $B(0,R)$, from the paragraph above there is a finite set of points $Q$ away from which the convergence of $M_{t + s_\ell}$ is multisheeted, so in particular for $t + s_\ell$ sufficiently negative there is a finite set of points $\{p_1, \ldots, p_k\}$ so that $M_{t + s_\ell} \cap (\cup_i B(p_i, r/1000))^c$ is given by a union of disjoint embedded surfaces.
 Because for $t + s_\ell$ sufficiently negative $M_{t+ s_\ell}$ passes through $B(p, r/2)$ we then get a contradiction, because as a consequence of this and of the sheeting theorem (the discs in the sheeting theorem have a lower area bound as well as an upper bound) the measure of $M_{t + s_\ell} \cap B(p,r)$ is uniformly bounded below for very negative $t + s_\ell$ giving a contradiction. $ $